pk910/dynamic-ssz/docs/code-generator.md

 # Code Generator

-Dynamic SSZ includes a code generation tool (`dynssz-gen`) that generates optimized SSZ marshaling code for your types, eliminating reflection overhead and improving performance.
+Dynamic SSZ includes a code generation tool (`dynssz-gen`) that generates optimized SSZ methods for your types, eliminating reflection overhead and improving performance.

+## Important: How to Use Generated Code

+**Always use `ds.MarshalSSZ()`, `ds.UnmarshalSSZ()`, `ds.HashTreeRoot()`, etc. as your entry points** - even when code generation is active.
+The `DynSsz` runtime automatically detects and delegates to generated methods (like `MarshalSSZDyn`, `UnmarshalSSZDyn`) when they are present on the type.

+**Do not call generated methods directly** from your application code.
+This creates a circular dependency problem: if you delete the generated file to regenerate it, the direct references to generated methods break compilation, and the code generator cannot analyze your package.
+By routing everything through `DynSsz`, your code compiles with or without the generated file - the library simply falls back to reflection when generated methods are absent.

 ## Installation